webnuts/post_json/README.md

 # => "297a2500-a456-459b-b3e9-e876f59602c2"
 ```

-But you also set the primary key yourself:
+or you can set it directly:

 ```ruby
 john_doe = Person.create(id: "John Doe")
 ```

-Notice the primary key is downcased when doing a query or finding records:
+The primary key is downcased when doing a query or finding records:

 ```ruby
 found = Person.where(id: "JOhN DoE").first